navikt/mock-oauth2-server/README.md

 :exclamation:

 # mock-oauth2-server
 A scriptable/customizable web server for testing HTTP clients using OAuth2/OpenID Connect or applications with a dependency to a running OAuth2 server (i.e. APIs requiring signed JWTs from a known issuer).
-The server also provides the neccessary endpoints for token validation (endpoint for JWKS) and ID Provider metadata discovery ("well-known" endpoints providing  server metadata)
+The server also provides the necessary endpoints for token validation (endpoint for JWKS) and ID Provider metadata discovery ("well-known" endpoints providing  server metadata)

 **mock-oauth2-server** is written in Kotlin using the great [OkHttp MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver) as the underlying server library and can be used in unit/integration tests in both **Java** and **Kotlin** or in any language as a standalone server in e.g. docker-compose.